-Russian and Belarussian are both official languages, with the majority speaking Russian.
+Russian and Belarusian are both official languages, with the majority speaking Russian.

-The main health risks associated with visiting Belarus are tick-borne encephalitis (for those who intend foot-slogging through the forests), measles (outbreaks occur) and diphtheria, so travellers should ensure they are vaccinated against these diseases.
+Vaccinations are recommended for hepatitis A and hepatitis B, but no vaccinations are required for entry to Belarus.
+The main health risks associated with visiting Belarus are tick-borne encephalitis (for long-term travellers who intend foot-slogging through the forests), measles (occasional outbreaks occur) and diphtheria, so travellers should ensure they are vaccinated against these diseases if they are considered at risk.
 There have also been cases of human rabies infection in the rural areas, identified as originating with bites from foxes, raccoon, dogs and cats.
 Visitors should not drink unpurified tap water, unpasteurised milk or consume undercooked food.
 Medical care is limited and essential medications are frequently not available.
 Medical facilities lack modern equipment.
 The best equipped are private clinics, which are available in Minsk.
 Doctors and hospitals expect payment in cash.
 Travel health insurance with air evacuation cover is highly recommended.

-Tipping in Belarus is not as common as in many other countries, but it is adequate to round up the bill or taxi fare, and a 10% tip for excellent service will not go amiss.
+Tipping in Belarus is not as common as in many other countries, but it is adequate to round up the bill or taxi fare, and a 10 percent tip for excellent service will not go amiss.

 The international dialling code for Belarus is +375.
 To dial out on an international call dial 8, wait for the tone, then dial 10 followed by the country code, area code and number you are calling (e.g. 8-10 44 for the UK).
-Payphones are widely available but most cannot be used to call internationally.
-Payphones operate only on special cards, sold at post offices and newspaper kiosks.
-There are four mobile network operators in Belarus, two of which operate GSM networks.
-Coverage is good in the major towns and along the highways, but not available in rural areas.
+Payphones are widely available but many cannot be used to call internationally.
+Payphones operate on special cards, sold at post offices and newspaper kiosks.
+There are several mobile network operators in Belarus, at least two of which operate GSM networks.
+Coverage is good in the major towns and along the highways, but generally not available in rural areas.
 Mobile phones may be rented from local service providers.
-The Internet can be accessed from a network of state run (Beltelecom) cybercafés, and some private cafes, in the major towns.
+The internet can be accessed from a network of state run cybercafés, and some private cafes, in the major towns.

-The duty free allowance for visitors entering Belarus is 1.5 litres of spirits, 2l of wine, 1000 cigarettes or 1000g of tobacco products, a reasonable quantity of perfume for personal use and goods up to the value of US$1,000.
+The duty free allowance for visitors entering Belarus is 3 litres of alcoholic beverages, 200 cigarettes or 250g of tobacco products, a reasonable quantity of perfume for personal use and goods up to the value of US$1,500.